Bagito: Summary

 Enjoying a teenage life, second year high school teen Andrew Medina (Nash Aguas) looks forward to maturity.
 After a one-night stand results in the unplanned pregnancy of an attractive and brilliant college student named Vanessa Bueno (Ella Cruz), Andrew thinks he committed a huge mistake and takes the responsibilities of teenage fatherhood, changing both his and his love ones' lives.
 When his son Albert, nicknamed Albie, is born, Drew faces the many realities of being a father and manages to succeed.
 However, it would be found out through a DNA test that he is not the child's real father and Vanessa only used him as a cover up.
 After a tearful parting of ways between Drew and Albie, Vanessa reconciles with her former boyfriend and Albie's biological father, bullying campus jock Ralph (Alexander Diaz).
 As he accepts the responsibilities of being a father, he begins to act more responsible but later returns to his vices like drinking, partying, gambling, and drug usage, making him abuse his son.
-Andrew will later fight for the Albie's custody and to adopt him once again after seeing Ralph's actions, with the help of Camille, who also wanted to adopt the child.
+Andrew will later fight for Albie's custody and to adopt him once again after seeing Ralph's actions, with the help of Camille, who also wanted to adopt the child.